Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 > - If you want to configure Package Manager in the command line interface, see [Updating with the CLI Package Manager](update-sdk.md#updating-with-the-cli-package-manager).

 ### Configure Main SDK Package Repository

-The package repository is a server, which stores all the packages that are used or will be used in Tizen Studio.
+The package repository is a server, which stores all the packages that are used in Tizen Studio.
 Using Package Manager, you can install or update the packages from the package repository.
-Instead of providing a single repository for the main SDK, several Content Delivery Networks (CDNs) are offered around the globe for convenience.
-You can select the nearest package repository to install or update packages more quickly.
+Instead of providing a single repository for the main SDK, various  Content Delivery Networks (CDNs) are provided as per the locales.
+Select the desired locale specific package repository and install or update your packages seamlessly.

 **Figure: Configuration window with the Package Repository selected**